AgoraIO-Extensions/Agora-Java-Server-SDK/API-reference.md

 **Main Methods:**

 - `AgoraAudioProcessor()`: Constructor.
+- `static String getSdkVersion()`: Gets the SDK version.
 - `int init(String appId, String license, IAgoraAudioProcessorEventHandler eventHandler, AgoraAudioProcessorConfig config)`: Initializes the processor with the given configuration.
-- `AgoraAudioFrame process(AgoraAudioFrame frame)`: Processes an audio frame and returns the processed frame.
+- `AgoraAudioFrame process(AgoraAudioFrame nearIn)`: Processes a near-end audio frame (e.g., for ANS, AGC) and returns the processed frame.
+Use this when only near-end processing is needed or AEC is not required.
+- `AgoraAudioFrame process(AgoraAudioFrame nearIn, AgoraAudioFrame farIn)`: Processes near-end and far-end audio frames (e.g., for AEC, ANS, AGC) and returns the processed near-end frame.
+Use this when AEC is required.
 - `int release()`: Releases the processor and associated resources.

 **Note:** This class uses native methods for actual processing.